by Melissa Mesku

 For those who would say it’s not coworking without a community, hotels seem an unlikely partner.
 But this week, Proximity Space, Inc announced a coworking pilot partnership with Hilton at the new DoubleTree by Hilton Vail.
 Locals, hotel guests and visitors to the luxury property will have access to the coworking space, which is powered by Proximity’s coworking management platform.

-What remains to be seen is how the offering differs from the desk-and-photocopier setup that is standard in today’s upmarket hotels.
+What remains to be seen is how the offering differs from the desk-and-photocopier setup standard in today’s upmarket hotels.
 Coworking is more than just aesthetics and office amenities.
 An overblown business center would make a sorry excuse for a coworking space—no matter how elevated the view.
 The difference will likely be in how the local community takes to it.

 Amy Kemp, co-founder of nearby coworking space ELEVATE coSPACE, agrees.
 “To make their space work as a coworking space instead of just a glorified business center within the hotel, they’ll need to invite, cultivate and foster the local community with events, resources and an ongoing group of dedicated members.”